How Long Do You Actually Need Your Elopement Photographer?

 *Elopement photography is just like any job.
 To deliver images that are up to our standards, elopement photographers all have a different way of working.
 For example, I require communication with clients to understand their needs.
 When I’m working with eloping clients I’m doing two jobs, coordinating and photographing.

-*Although we are capturing moments milliseconds at a time doesn’t mean that’s the only job we have.
+*Although we are capturing moments milliseconds at a time doesn’t mean our job is as simple as clicking a black button.
 In each description I’ll give you a bit of perspective of what each segment of time requires.

 *These are not hard and fast rules.
 Some elopement photographers may take less or more time with each portion of your day.
 This is simply my attempt at quantifying your day so that you understand what a photographer requires for these moments.
 This is how much time I take with each portion and may not reflect that of other elopement photographers.
 Make sure to ask your photographer to break down times.